Wild Bill's Nostalgia Store

-But most importantly, Wild Bill’s Nostalgia is home to the world’s largest Jack-in-the-Box.
-Known for being that special toy to have scared the living crap out of children since the 14th century, someone at Wild Bill’s thought the best choice was clearly to make one as big as possible.
-Rest assured, one look at the thing’s sinister, grinning clown face popping out of its plaster silo is enough to send full-grown adults into the fetal position.
+Wild Bill’s Nostalgia is home to the world’s largest Jack-in-the-Box.
+Known for being that special toy to have scared the living crap out of children since the 14th century, Wild Bill’s replication is a record beater.
+Rest assured, one look at the thing’s grinning clown face popping out of a re-purposed grain silo is enough to send full-grown adults into the fetal position or paroxysms of laughter.